simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 <div class="grid-two-col-eq">
     <div class="flex-col justify-center">
         <p>
-        In order to be able to create hardware for a plc, the first step we need to take is how the hardware configuration is described in a textual declaration for a IT like context.</p>
+        In order to create hardware for a PLC, the first step we need to take is to understand how the hardware configuration is described in a textual declaration for an IT-like context.</p>
         <br>
             <p>Security consists of two aspects: Authentication and Authorization:
                 <ul>